Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 Q. Should I tithe to my local church or anywhere else?

 A. In Malachi 3, the tithe went to the temple storehouse.
 Many apply this to say tithes should go to your local church first.
+But, Deuteronomy 26:12-13 and the New Testament urge us to give to support God’s work.
+We should support the church, missionaries, widows, orphans, refugees and the needy.

-q.
-Can I tithe to someone other than the church?
+Q. Can I tithe to someone other than the church?

 Q. What if I can’t afford to tithe 10% right now?